-The Republic of Kenya has a total land area of about 580,367 squared kilometers with a total population of about 41 million people with the population growth rate around 2.5%.
+The Republic of Kenya has an estimated population of 57.5 million people with the population growth rate hovering around 2.6%.

 Although the literacy rate in Kenya is far better than in most other African countries, quality education is something hard to come by in Kenya today.
-So at the end of the day, most students graduate from school with degrees upon degrees but unable to apply what they've learned in school to help better their living conditions.
-Instead, most end up on the streets with nothing better to do.
+In other words, most students work very hard in school just to graduate.
+Most graduate from school with degrees and certificates but unable to apply the knowlege they've acquired to better their lives.
+Most graduates end up on the streets with nothing better to do.

 According to World Bank statistics, about 36.1% of Kenya's total population lives below the international poverty line of $1.90 a day.
 In other words, about 36.1% of Kenya's population lives on less than 1 dollar and 90 cents a day.
 In fact, the International Poverty Line has increased to $2.15 which means the percentage Kenya's population living below the international poverty line is around 40%.